-SUSPENSION AND EXPULSION FOR BULLYING
+SUSPENSION AND EXPULSION FOR BULLYING INCULDING CYBER-BULLYING

 The Board recognizes the importance of dealing with bullying and any incident of bullying, which can have a significant impact on the safety of students, learning and school climate.
-As a result, bullying is one of the activities for which suspension must be considered (Student Suspension Administrative Operational Procedures 302.6.4 and Student Expulsion Policy 302.6.5).
-Principals must suspend a student in Grades 4 to 12 for bullying, and consider referring that student for expulsion if:
+As a result, bullying including cyber-bullying is one of the activities for which suspension must be considered.
+(Student Suspension Administrative Operational Procedures 302.6.4 and Student Expulsion Policy 302.6.5).